kammitama5/kammitama5.github.io/_posts/2023-01-05-Thursday-January-5th.md

 - Modularity of Lattices: Coroll 6.1.9: L(PG(r - 1, q) is a lattice that looks the same upside down as it does right side up.
 A geometric lattice with this property is an example of a modular lattice, an arbitrary lattice L being modular if it satisfies the Jordan-Dedekind chain condition, and \forall x,y \in L, h(x) + h(y) = h(x \vee y) + h(x \wedge y).
 - Note: Rank vs number of flats in each rank diagram (Fig 6.2) for L(PG(r - 1,q))
 - F is a field, then the non-Papps matroid is not F-representable (Federico did discuss this: the 6.1.11) The proof is via Hughes and Piper (1973).
-- Matroid reconstruction (which seems really interesting), will be discussed in Chat 15.
+- Matroid reconstruction (which seems really interesting), will be discussed in Chapter 15.
 - The non-Desargues matroid.
 - The chapter also recommends Ingleton (1971) for matroids representable over division rings.
 - Affine Geometries (class of symmetric matroids): Let n be an integer exceeding -2.
 The affine geometry AG(n, F) is obtained from PG(n, F) by deleting all the points of a hyperplane of the latter.